rcrath/wavetabler/README.md

 ## setup

 You need to set the project up first, Make sure you have python installed.
-If the script fails, find the python 3.11 version from the python site and install that, even if you already have another version of python installed.  when installing, no need to set it as your main python, just install it as usual and let it go. the setpy commands will take care of using this version.
-Download the zip file just above and to the right of the file listing.
+If the script fails, find the python 3.11 version from the python site and install that, even if you already have another version of python installed.  when installing, no need to set it as your main python, just install it as usual and let it go. the setpy commands will take care of using this version. click where it says code just above and to the right of the file listing and Download the zip file.
+Unzip it where you want to work, preferably outside the reach of cloud services like dropbox and one drive since the scripts generate scads of tmp files and cloud services try to grab the all and interfere with the script.

+on all platforms, you will need to open a terminal and navigate ti the wavetabler folder you just unzipped.
 ### Windows
 from your command prompt in the wavetabler folder, run:
 `setpy`
 You only need to do this once.

 ### MacOS (untested) or Linux

-from a command prompt in the wavetabler folder run `chmod +x setpy.sh)` and then `./setpy.sh` You only need to do this once.
+Make your two launchers executable.
+From a command prompt in the wavetablers folder, you only need to enter this once:
+`chmod +x *.sh`
+Then enter
+`./setpy.sh`
+You only need to do this once.

 ## warning: